franks42/clj.security.message-digest/README.md

 Lastly, both update and digest can be passed a variable number of arguments, which will be digested lazely to accommodate a virtual infinite number of args.
-Also, the arguments can be a mix of strings, characters, bytes or byte-arrays that will be transparently utf-encoded if needed, and nils are ignored.
+Also, the arguments can be a mix of strings, characters, bytes or byte-arrays that will be transparently charset/utf-encoded if needed, and nils are ignored.

 ## Usage